rust-lang/rust/src/doc/trpl/static-and-dynamic-dispatch.md

-However, the common case is that it is more efficient to use static dispatch, and one can always have a thin statically-dispatched wrapper function that does a dynamic, but not vice versa, meaning static calls are more flexible.
+However, the common case is that it is more efficient to use static dispatch, and one can always have a thin statically-dispatched wrapper function that does a dynamic dispatch, but not vice versa, meaning static calls are more flexible.
 The standard library tries to be statically dispatched where possible for this reason.

 ## Dynamic dispatch